Carman Kerr

 Carman Kerr is a Canadian politician, who was elected to the Nova Scotia House of Assembly in the 2021 Nova Scotia general election.
-He represents the riding of Annapolis as a member of the Nova Scotia Liberal Party.
+He represented the riding of Annapolis as a member of the Nova Scotia Liberal Party from 2021-2024.

-Prior to becoming an MLA, Mr. Kerr worked in the tourism sector.
+Prior to becoming an MLA, Kerr worked in the tourism sector.
 He is a member of the Natural Resources and Economic Development Committee.
+As of September 22, 2024, Kerr serves as the Official Opposition critic for Agriculture.

+He was unseated in the 2024 Nova Scotia general election by a margin of 7 votes.